salkinium/blog/_posts/modm-devices/2018-03-07-modm-devices.md

 letting the linker throw away all the unused ones.

 But it does have one significant and obvious disadvantage: Our HAL had to *have* a class for every peripheral you want to use.
-And adding these classes manually didn’t scale very well with us and it proved an even bigger problem for a device with the peripheral amount and features of an STM32.
+And adding these classes manually didn't scale very well with us and it proved an even bigger problem for a device with the peripheral amount and features of an STM32.
 And so the inevitable happened: we started using preprocessor macros to "instantiate" these peripheral classes, or switched